luarvique/ppa/README.md

 * Better map information, with distances.
 * Better APRS map information, with weather.

+This repository contains packages for the following Linux distributions:
+* Ubuntu 22.04 (Jammy Jellifysh) for amd64, arm64 architectures
+* Debian 22 (Bullseye) for amd64, arm64, armhf architectures

 In order to add this repository to your **Ubuntu** system, do the following, **as root**:

     wget -O - https://luarvique.github.io/ppa/openwebrx-plus.gpg | gpg --dearmor -o /etc/apt/trusted.gpg.d/openwebrx-plus.gpg